robertacssouza/selection-process-EIB/README.md

-# Result of the Selection Process - European Investment Bank (EIB)
+# Result of the Selection Process

 ### Description
 This repository contains the answers and code developed during the selection process for the EIB to the MANUAL & AUTOMATION TESTER position.